Rashes in babies and children

 On brown and black skin, it may be easier to see the rash or colour changes on the soles of the feet, palms, lips, tongue and inside the eyelids.

-- you're worried about your child's rash and you're not sure what to do
+- has a rash you're worried about and you're not sure what to do

 Rash with a high temperature